 The good thing is, you can still eat lots of awesome food on the candida cleanse.

 If you want to get started you can check out the basic candida food list over here.

-I actually enjoy the simplicity of food and love getting back to basics and that’s really what the candida diet is all about!
+The simplicity of food and getting back to basics is really what the candida diet is all about!

-Please share, pin, or tweet this post 🙂
+Please share, pin, or tweet this info to help others. 🙂